 The responsibilities of the Ministry of Transport and Communications include legislation related to the communications infrastructure (networks); data protection and data security questions; promotion of the availability of communications services; spectrum policy and legislation on radio and television services.

 Communications policy aims at ensuring that all households, businesses and organisations have well-functioning and reliable data connections and services.
-The operating environment for communications policy is, alongside technological development, strongly shaped by the global character of the sector, changing user habits and the challenges related to the reliability and safety of activities.
+The operating environment for communications policy is, in addition to technological development, strongly shaped by the global character of the sector, changing user habits and the challenges related to the reliability and safety of activities.

-To be able to develop the digital society we need active communications policies, which in the next few years will serve as tools for a well-functioning and safe society and for efficiency in the operations of both businesses and the public sector.
+Developing a digital society requires active communications policies, which in the next few years will serve as tools for a well-functioning and safe society as well as efficiency in both the business and public sector.
 Increasing attention is being paid to the utilisation of the growth potential of information and communications technology and digital services in the promotion of employment and economic growth.

 The basic services in communications are telephone, broadband and postal services together with television and radio broadcasting of the Finnish Broadcasting Company Ltd.